-(i) assess whether the transaction is fair and reasonable from the viewpoint of the Company and, if applicable, of the shareholders other than the related party, and i) Transactions between companies forming part of the same group, which are carried out in the ordinary course of business and on an arm's length basis;

-(ii) give an account of the assumptions underlying the assessment and the methods used.
-The directors concerned may not participate in the preparation of the report. ?
-Delegated approval:
+- (i) assess whether the transaction is fair and reasonable from the viewpoint of the Company and, if applicable, of the shareholders other than the related party, and - (ii) give an account of the assumptions underlying the assessment and the methods used.
+The directors concerned may not participate in the preparation of the report. - Delegated approval: